Business intelligence: Compared with business analytics

-Data
+Unstructured data

 Business operations can generate a very large amount of data in the form of e-mails, memos, notes from call-centers, news, user groups, chats, reports, web-pages, presentations, image-files, video-files, and marketing material.
 According to Merrill Lynch, more than 85% of all business information exists in these forms; a company might only use such a document a single time.
 Because of the way it is produced and stored, this information is either unstructured or semi-structured.

 The management of semi-structured data is an unsolved problem in the information technology industry.
 According to projections from Gartner (2003), white-collar workers spend 30–40% of their time searching, finding, and assessing unstructured data.
 BI uses both structured and unstructured data.
 The former is easy to search, and the latter contains a large quantity of the information needed for analysis and decision-making.
 Because of the difficulty of properly searching, finding, and assessing unstructured or semi-structured data, organizations may not draw upon these vast reservoirs of information, which could influence a particular decision, task, or project.
 This can ultimately lead to poorly informed decision-making.

 Therefore, when designing a business intelligence/DW-solution, the specific problems associated with semi-structured and unstructured data must be accommodated for as well as those for the structured data.

-Unstructured data vs. semi-structured data

-Unstructured and semi-structured data have different meanings depending on their context.
-In the context of relational database systems, unstructured data cannot be stored in predictably ordered columns and rows.
-One type of unstructured data is typically stored in a BLOB (binary large object), a catch-all data type available in most relational database management systems.
-Unstructured data may also refer to irregularly or randomly repeated column patterns that vary from row to row or files of natural language that do not have detailed metadata.

-Many of these data types, however, like e-mails, word processing text files, PDFs, PPTs, image-files, and video-files conform to a standard that offers the possibility of metadata.
-Metadata can include information such as author and time of creation, and this can be stored in a relational database.
-Therefore, it may be more accurate to talk about this as semi-structured documents or data, but no specific consensus seems to have been reached.

-Unstructured data can also simply be the knowledge that business users have about future business trends.
-Business forecasting naturally aligns with the BI system because business users think of their business in aggregate terms.
-Capturing the business knowledge that may only exist in the minds of business users provides some of the most important data points for a complete BI solution.